jbakes89/rock-paper-scissors/README.md

 This is part of the **DOM Manipulation** lesson in the Odin Project Foundations course.

+### Note (Feb 24th, 2021)
+I made a bit of a mess of CSS selectors trying to implement BEM.
+I know these aren't being used properly at the moment, but I got a bit ahead of myself trying to learn best practices, and I'm at risk of going to far down the rabbit hole and spending too much time on things that maybe aren't so important at this stage of my learning.\
+TLDR; Don't expect names to make as much sense as implied by their superficial structure.

 ### TODO (updated Feb 17th, 2021)
 - Show status messages in page rather than console
 - Visual presentation